Context-specific kernel-based hidden Markov model for time series analysis: Conclusions

 \section{Conclusions}

-In this article a new kind of asymmetric hidden Markov model has been introduced.
+This article introduced a new kind of asymmetric hidden Markov model.
 The model introduces kernel corrections via conditional dependencies represented using context-specific Bayesian networks.
-We have provided a learning based on the EM and SEM algorithms.
-Additionally, we have provided theoretic computational bounds for the learning and inference models in term of big $O$ notation, both in the case when dense networks are present and in the case that the networks are naïve Bayes.
-From this part, it was noted that the heaviest learning algorithm phases, the computational complexity depends on the square of the length of the input data, and fourth-power in the feature space dimensionality.
+We have provided a learning procedure based on the EM and SEM algorithms.
+Additionally, we have provided theoretical computational bounds for the learning and inference models in terms of big $O$ notation, both for dense and naïve Bayesian networks.
+From these results, it was noted that, for the computationally heaviest phases of the learning algorithm, the complexity depends on the square of the length of the input data, and on the fourth-power of the feature space dimensionality.

-We have performed experiments with synthetic and real data and showed how the proposed models benefited from using more data in the training phase.
-It was observed that linear models can outperform traditional kernel based models on our synthetic data; nonetheless, the proposed model, thanks to the flexibility provided by the kernel corrections, was capable of surpass linear models in terms of log-likelihood per unit data.
-It was also noted that the computational time can increase substantially during the search of structures for the model kernel correction mechanism.
-As consequence, it is advised to provide a set of context-specific Bayesian networks for the models to reduce the computational cost when possible.
+We have performed experiments on synthetic and real data, showing how the proposed models benefited from using more data in the training phase.
+It was observed that parametric models could outperform kernel based ones on our synthetic data; nonetheless, when enough data is available, the proposed model, thanks to its flexibility provided by the kernel-corrections, was capable of excel in terms of log-likelihood per unit datum.
+It was also noted that computation time can increase substantially during the search of structures for the model kernel-correction mechanism.
+As a consequence, it is advised to provide a limited set of context-specific Bayesian networks for the models to search over.